-The aim of the project work itself is to gain insight into; (1) understanding and analysing a complex, existing context; (2) formulating initial landscape related problems which may lead to (3) spatial programming by means of design, reflecting social and biological aspects and thereby (4) develop and communicate argued and design intervention based answers to the identified problems.
+The aim of the project work itself is to gain insight into (1) understanding and analysing a complex, existing context and (2) formulating initial landscape related problems, that may lead to (3) spatial programming by means of design, reflecting social as well as biological aspects and thereby (4) develop and communicate argued and design intervention based answers to the identified problems.

 The main aims of the course are to provide academic, professional, artistic, and scientific competence in problem formulating and solving related to landscape architecture/urban design through project work in a multiscale perspective.

 After completing the course, the students will have the following:

 - theories of the relationship between design and transformation

 - ability to approach, analyse, formulate, develop and debate arguments, strategies, design solutions and spatial programmes and their potential to create change in urban environments.

 - ability to describe, conceptualise, apply and operationalise theoretical knowledge in relation to spatial transformation through drawings, illustrations, diagrams, and text.

 - ability to apply scientific, technological and ethical skills in relation to discussion a problem professionally through a design solution.

 - ability to show and communicate a critical and reflective view of problems, arguments and solutions of own – and others – work in the field of design as transformation.